ChrisBarker-NOAA/build-deps-pep/pep-0NNN.rst

 ------------------

-Several other file formats were put forward for consideration, all rejected for varying reasons.
+Several other file formats were put forward for consideration, all rejected for various reasons.
 Key requirements were that the format be editable by human beings and have an implementation that can be vendored easily by projects.
-This outright exluded certain formats like XML which are not friendly towards people who need to may need to edit configuration files by hand.
+This outright exluded certain formats like XML which are not friendly towards human beings and were never seriously discussed.

 JSON